-Within the specified project area, the possibility of nitrogen dioxide (NO2) standards being approached or exceeded is low based on the limited ambient concentrations of NO2 in Minnesota and the long-term trend toward a reduction of NO_x emissions.
+Within the specified project area, the possibility of nitrogen dioxide (NO2) standards being approached or exceeded is low based on the limited ambient concentrations of NO2 in Minnesota and the long-term trend toward a reduction of NOx emissions.
 Due to these factors, a specific analysis of NO2 was not conducted for this study.

-Transportation sources produce emissions of SO2, which are a small component of the overall production of emissions that continue to decline due to the desulphurization of fuels.
+Transportation sources produce emissions of $SO_2$ , which are a small component of the overall production of emissions that continue to decline due to the desulphurization of fuels.
 The EPA has classified the State of Minnesota as a "SO2 attainment area," which implies Minnesota has been identified as a geographic area that meets the national health-based standards for SO2 levels.
 Due to these factors, a quantitative analysis for SO2 was not conducted for this study.

-Projects included in the Transportation Improvement Plan (TIP)5 and evaluated for Transportation Conformity only include those that are funded and approved prior.
-At this time, the I-494 and 34th Avenue interchange improvement is listed in the MC 2012 to 2015 TIP for the Twin Cities metropolitan area.
+Projects included in the Transportation Improvement Plan (TIP) and evaluated for Transportation Conformity only include those that are funded and approved prior.